TiZNO Explained

 MISCONCEPTION · ISSUE NO. 03

-TiZNO does not store your client data
+TiZNO does not retain your client data

-For a bank, the fear that a vendor will quietly accumulate client files is enough to stop a procurement before technical detail.
-TiZNO is architected so that ad-hoc client documents are parsed in memory for single-session use and are not written into a long-term content index for reuse across tenants.
+For a regulated institution, the fear that a vendor will quietly accumulate client files is enough to stop a procurement before any technical detail is discussed.
+TiZNO is built so that this concern has a concrete answer.
+Zero data retention is the architecture, not a configuration option.
+Client PII and operational data are processed in memory for the duration of an agent run and are not written into TiZNO’s database.

 Workflow example